Human furniture

 Human furniture is furniture in which a person's body is used as a tray, foot stool, chair, table, cabinet or other item.
 In some cases a sculpture of a human body is used instead.
 Examples of human furniture have appeared in modern art.
-Forniphilia is the practice of creating human furniture in fetish photography and bondage pornography.
+Forniphilia is the paraphilia relating to human furniture, including that seen in fetish photography and bondage pornography.

 Art

 A model used as human furniture may be nude or semi-nude to add to the erotic or aesthetic appeal.
 A classic example of the depiction of human furniture as art is the set of three sculptures Hatstand, Table and Chair made in 1969 by British pop artist Allen Jones which show semi-naked white women in the roles of furniture.
 Allen Jones' artwork was the subject of a feminist protest when it was auctioned at Sotheby's in 2012.

 Norwegian artist Bjarne Melgaard created a sculpture called Chair which has the same shape as the Allen Jones' chair but depicts a black woman.
 In 2014 art collector Dasha Zhukova, the partner of Russian billionaire Roman Abramovich, caused controversy by appearing in a photograph sitting on Melgaard's chair.
 Zhukova apologized for the photograph saying that she "utterly abhor[s] racism, and would like to apologise to anyone who has been offended by this image".

 The Japanese fetish artist Namio Harukawa depicted voluptuous women, who dominated and used men as human furniture.